Garnet Baltimore: Early life

-Career as a Civil Engineer
+Career as a civil engineer

 Garnet Baltimore was a lifelong resident of Troy, New York, and was employed throughout the Capital Region.
 After graduating from RPI, Baltimore worked on the Albany and Greenbush Bridge and was an assistant engineer for other projects, including the Sandy Hill Railroad and the Albany, Granville, and Rutland Railroad.
 At his new job, Baltimore was tasked with several assignments including: the Sandy Hill, Granville & Rutland, and Greenwich & Johnsonville railroads.
 Baltimore would remain in this position for the next eight years.

 In 1884, Baltimore was tasked with supervising the extension of the Oswego Canal lock which was known back then as the “mud lock.”
 During this project, there was a very interesting situation in which the engineers had to deal with the issue of constructing with quicksand as a major obstacle.
 Baltimore devised a method of creating cement to overcome this challenge, and it became the new standard for New York state when making cement.
 In 1891, Baltimore returned to Troy and was hired as assistant engineer for the city’s Public Improvement Commission.
 This would eventually be followed up with a promotion three years later when he became assistant city engineer.

+Work on waterways

 Baltimore was well known for his work on waterways.
 He was involved in many Hudson River improvements and Troy waterworks.
 While employed by the New York State Department of Public Works, he worked on the Shinnecock and Peconic Canal.
 During his work on the Oswego Canal, he developed a comparative test of cement using quartz and sands.
 Baltimore was also a landscape engineer for many cemeteries in the Capital Region including the Oakwood Cemetery and Forest Park Cemetery in Troy, New York, and several other cemeteries in Hoosick Falls, Glens Falls, and Amsterdam, New York.